How to Shop for a Funeral

 -how the future fees climb (for interment/opening closing, vaults and monuments) if you don't prepay, or if family become non-residents

--requirements surrounding memorial stones (materials, size, where purchased, setting fees, inspection fees).
-Some people wait years for a monument to be set, until the funeral home stops picking up the phone and all hope is lost.
+Monuments: Some families wait years for a pre-paid monument to be delivered, until the funeral home stops picking up the phone and all hope is lost.